FreeTAKTeam/DigitalPy/README.md

 The products of this knowledge (text documents, code configuration, deployment files, etc.) are generated from the model rather that produced, managed and stored separately.

 To be able to transform this abstract model in running code the support of a special class of frameworks is required, this is called Aphodite (Alfa).
 DigitalPy is a Python framework that implements the  Aphrodite 2.0 specifications.
-Other Aphrodites Frameworks are maintained under the [Olympos MDA](https://sourceforge.net/projects/olympos/) project, the most notable is the [WCMF](https://wcmf.wemove.com) an Aphrodite framework for PHP.
+Other Aphrodites Frameworks and the original specification  are maintained under the [Olympos MDA](https://sourceforge.net/projects/olympos/) project (e.g. VenusSharp a C# implementation).
+The most notable being the [WCMF](https://wcmf.wemove.com) an Aphrodite framework for PHP.

 ## Goal of  DigitalPy